WillPepperr/sql-query-analysis/README.md

 <H2>Conclusion</H2>
-I learned a lot from working with this dataset.
+I gained a lot of insight through my analysis.
 My most noteable observation was that the average player who is listed at 2 positions is able to bench press almost 2 reps (25%) more than a player who plays a single position across all positions.
 This  indicates stregnth is important factor of being a more vercitile player.
 I also spotted average minutes played among players who played 2 positions were higher than those with 1 by about %15.
 However, only 30% of players who were drafted